json-path/JsonPath/README.md

 [![Build Status](https://travis-ci.org/jayway/JsonPath.svg?branch=master)](https://travis-ci.org/jayway/JsonPath)

-Jayway JsonPath is a Java port of [Stefan Goessner JSONPath implementation](http://goessner.net/articles/JsonPath/).
+Jayway JsonPath is a Java port of [Stefan Goessner JsonPath implementation](http://goessner.net/articles/JsonPath/).
 JsonPath expressions always refer to a JSON structure in the same way as XPath expression are used in combination with an XML document.
 The "root member object" in JsonPath is always referred to as `$` regardless if it is an object or array.